 And the method is near-useless if the reference string itself is corroded or damaged.
 You can try using the D as well as the A, but (due to various factors we will cover later) these two are really the only effective choices.

 You might ask why we don’t just use an EADGBE audio sample to tune all six strings.
-Well, we can – I do this at home sometimes.
-But I find it only brings high accuracy when the sample is coming through good speakers.
-Laptops and phones are too tinny, with weak bass and poor treble clarity, and some portable devices are near-useless in a noisy setting (e.g. backstage).
+Well, we can – I do this at home plenty.
+But I find it only brings high accuracy when the sample is coming through decent speakers.
+Laptops and phones are too tinny, with weak bass and poor treble clarity, and some portable devices are near-useless amidst the noise of a venue.

-Besides, many of the EADGBE samples found online are shockingly inaccurate (you can download a volume-boosted, frequency-checked one here).
+Besides, many of the EADGBE samples found online are shockingly inaccurate (you can download 60+ volume-boosted, frequency-checked one on my Altered Tunings Database).
 We should keep our phones and tuners handy, but I feel we should be able to do things ourselves whatever the situation.

 Is it you?
 Or might it be the guitar’s fault?